CemOezcan/metalfi/README.md

                 ├── targets             # Group meta-model performance estimates by meta-targets:
                 ├                            Box plots and critical differences diagrams visualize and compare meta-model ├                            performance estimates grouped by meta-targets.
-            ├── preprocessed            # Preprocessed base-data sets.
-            ├                                The latest versions of all active openML data sets, ├                                which meet the following criteria, are fetched and preprcessed ├                                in order to be used as base-data sets:
-            ├                                    - Number of instances < 1000
-            ├                                    - Number of features in [5, 19]
-            ├                                    - Number of classes = 2
-            ├                                    - Number of missing values = 0
-            ├                                    - Number of zero-variance features = 0
-            ├                                Preprocessing:
-            ├                                    - Apply ordinal encoding on categorical features and target variables.
         ├── src                         # Source code
     ├── .gitignore
     ├── requirements.txt